Eyevinn/autovmaf/README.md

     * A list of VMAF-models to use in evaluation.
 This can be HD, MobileHD and UHD.
 HD by default.
  * **Resolutions** (optional)
     * A list of resolutions to test.
 By default it will test all resolutions in the example ABR-ladder provided by Apple in the [HLS Authoring Spec](https://developer.apple.com/documentation/http_live_streaming/hls_authoring_specification_for_apple_devices).
+    * **Range** (optional)
+       * A min and max bitrate for testing a specific resolution.
+Adding a range will filter out bitrates that are outside of the given range.
+It is disabled by default.
  * **Bitrates** (optional)
     * A list of bitrates to test.
 By default a list of bitrates between 150 kbit/s to 9000 kbit/s.
  * **Method** (optional)